Wix Payments 2023: Should You Use It? Fees, Setup, and More

 Setup Fees: None

-Refunds and Chargebacks: No Fees
+Refunds and Chargebacks: Processing Fees and $15

 A chargeback happens when a customer doesn’t recognize the transaction, the product was not as expected, or the product never arrived.
 Unlike normal refunds, chargebacks involve the customer’s bank or payment network, which issue an immediate refund.

-Although there are no fees for chargebacks when using Wix Payments, if you’re receiving too many chargeback demands, this could eventually result in closing your account.
+If you’re receiving too many chargeback demands, this could eventually result in closing your account.
 Most businesses process less than one chargeback per 100 transactions.

 What Payment Methods Does Wix Payments Accept?